ouravantgarde/red-rainbow/competitors.md

 %-st**Health** : 1

-%-fd &nbsp;pits are chaotic stains of negativity, imposing themselves with an uneasy presence and staring.
+%-fd &nbsp;pits are chaotic beings of negativity, imposing themselves with uneasy presence and staring.

 %-fd &nbsp;pits rarely spawn on their own, but are mostly offspring from Cherries.